dotnet/AspNetCore.Docs/aspnetcore/grpc/netstandard.md

 * Windows 11 or later, Windows Server 2022 or later.
   * gRPC client is fully supported on Windows 11 or later.
-  * gRPC client is partially supported on Windows Server 2022 or later.
+  * gRPC client is partially supported on Windows Server 2022.
 Unary and server streaming methods are supported.
 Client and bidirectional streaming methods are not supported.
 * A reference to [`System.Net.Http.WinHttpHandler`](https://www.nuget.org/packages/System.Net.Http.WinHttpHandler/) version 6.0.1 or later.
 * Configure `WinHttpHandler` on the channel using `GrpcChannelOptions.HttpHandler`.
 * .NET Framework 4.6.1 or later.